List of Sailor Moon characters: Sailor Venus

-Minako Aino (愛野 美奈子, Aino Minako) is a fourteen-year-old girl who first appears as the main protagonist of Codename: Sailor V. She has a companion cat called Artemis, who works alongside Luna in guiding the Sailor Guardians.
-Minako transforms into Sailor Venus, the Guardian of Love and Beauty, and leads Sailor Moon's four inner Guardians while acting as her bodyguard and decoy because of their similar appearances.
+Minako Aino (愛野 美奈子, Aino Minako) is a fourteen-year-old girl who first appears as the titular main protagonist of Codename: Sailor V. She has a companion cat called Artemis, who works alongside Luna in guiding the Sailor Guardians.
+Minako transforms into Sailor Venus, the Guardian of Love and Beauty, and leads Sailor Moon's Four Inner Guardians while acting as her bodyguard and decoy because of their similar appearances.
 She dreams of becoming a famous singer and idol and attends auditions whenever she can.
 In contrast, in the live-action series, she is a successful J-pop singer whom Usagi, Ami and Makoto are fans of and has poor health due to her anemia, causing her to choose to isolate herself from the other Guardians.
-Her theme color is orange.

 Sailor Chibi Moon

 Chibiusa (ちびうさ, Chibiusa) is the future daughter of Neo-Queen Serenity and King Endymion in the 30th century.
 She later trains with Sailor Moon to become a Sailor Guardian in her own right, and learns to transform into Sailor Chibi Moon (known as "Sailor Mini Moon" in the English series).
 At times, she has an adversarial relationship with her mother, but as the series progresses they develop a deep bond, with her wanting to grow up to become like her.
-Her theme color is pink.

 Sailor Pluto

-Setsuna Meioh (冥王 せつな, Meiō Setsuna) is a mysterious woman who initially appears as Sailor Pluto, the Guardian of Spacetime and Change.
+Setsuna Meioh (冥王 せつな, Meiō Setsuna) is a mysterious woman who initially appears as Sailor Pluto, the Guardian of Space-Time and Change.
 She has the duty of guarding the Space-Time Door against unauthorized travelers, but later appears on Earth living as a college student.
 She has a distant personality and can be very stern, but can also be friendly and helps the Sailor Guardians when she can.
 After her long vigil guarding the Space-Time Door, she carries a deep sense of loneliness, although she is close friends with Chibiusa, who calls her by her nickname "Puu".
 Her talisman, the Garnet Orb, aids her power to attack and temporarily stop time.
-Her theme color is black.

 Sailor Uranus

 Haruka Tenoh (天王 はるか, Ten'ō Haruka) is a good-natured tomboyish girl who is a year older than most of the other Sailor Guardians.
-She transforms into Sailor Uranus, the Guardian of Sky and Flight.
+She transforms into Sailor Uranus, the Guardian of the Sky and Flight.
 Before becoming a Sailor Guardian, she aspired to become a race car driver, and has excellent driving skills.
 She tends to dress and, in the anime, speak like a man, with other characters often mistaking her for a man.
 When fighting the enemy, she distrusts outside help and prefers to work solely with her partner and girlfriend, Sailor Neptune, and later Pluto and Saturn.
 Her talisman, the Space Sword, aids her fighting.
-Her theme color is navy.